 Umbrella Sampling Simulations and PMF Calculations

 The initial system for the umbrella sampling simulations was obtained from a 60 ns equilibration simulation of the nanopore model in a lipid bilayer.
 The reaction coordinate was defined as the z-axis (which corresponds approximately to the pore axis), ranging from ±40 Å with the bilayer centre at z = 0 Å. This was used to define 80 windows along the z axis, with a distance of 1 Å between successive windows.
 Water molecules or ions which overlapped with the probe water molecule or ion were repositioned by energy minimization before the umbrella sampling.
 A harmonic biasing potential was applied to the z coordinate of oxygen atom of the water molecule or of the ion with a force constant of 1,000 kJ mol-1nm-2 (acting on the z coordinate only).
 Each window was simulated for 2 ns for both ion and water PMFs.
-Convergence was analyzed in terms of the calculated height of the central barrier as the function of the central time for consecutive 0.1 ns segments extracts from each 2 ns window (see SI Fig. SXX for an example).
+Convergence was analyzed in terms of the calculated height of the central barrier as the function of the central time for consecutive 0.1 ns segments extracts from each 2 ns window (see SI Fig. S9 for an example).
 On this basis the PMF profiles were judged to have converged after ca. 0.5 ns, and the PMFs presented were based on data collected for the last 1.5 ns of each window.
 PMFs were computed using the weighted histogram analysis method (WHAM).98 PMF profiles were tethered and errors were calculated as standard deviation by the bootstrapping method.

 Tables